Topic2-Gene-Regulation-Immune-Cells/ILC-cells-Team4/README.md

 The third data set adds metadata and quality metrics to the ATAC-seq data and can be used to validate data quality and filter out low quality samples before the analysis.
 The last data set contains detailed information about gene structure and the position of genes in the genome.
 This will be used to map OCRs to certain genes and differentiate between different types of CREs, like promotors and enhancers

+# Methods
+TODO: Figure out if we need this or write this
 # Results

+TODO: Write something in general?

+**TODO: Add rest of results**
 ## Quality Control

 <div class="figure" style="text-align: center">